Gigi Hadid And Zayn Malik Are Reportedly Back In Touch After Her Split From Tyler Cameron

 Since the breakup, Hadid has reportedly been “liking” Malik’s posts on both Instagram and Twitter.

-“They are definitely not getting back together but are on good terms right now,” the source added.
+“They are definitely not getting back together but are on good terms right now,” the source added, speaking of Hadid and Malik.

 As The Inquisitr previously reported, Cameron seemingly addressed the end of his relationship with Hadid during an interview with People magazine in early October.
 At the time, he declined to talk about his love life before stating that he was planning to focus on himself.